ShrutiMishra-2002/HackNit3.0project---Transopedia/README.md

-# HackNit3.0project
+## HackNit3.0project

-Transopedia is a website created to make difference in society as well as in the lifes of transgender community by providing different online and offline support including fund support
+Transopedia is a website created to make difference in society as well as in the lifes of transgender community by providing different online and offline support including fund support.

 <div align="center">
     <img src="logo.jpeg" alt="logo" width="400px" height="400px">
 </div>